 Step 1: Right-Click on your desktop and select Display Settings

-Step 3: Changing your display should present a confirmation to either keep the changes or revert back.
-If the appearance did not resolve your situation, select Revert to restore your prior display settings.
+Step 3: Changing your display should present a confirmation to either keep the changes or revert.
+Suppose the appearance did not resolve your situation.
+Select Revert to restore your prior display settings.

-If your display disappears or becomes to difficult to revert back, your display should automatically revert back if you do not manually select to keep the new changes.
+If your display disappears or becomes too difficult to revert, your display should automatically revert if you do not manually select to keep the new changes.

 Font Options If Using Chrome